dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **What is a dynatrace environment API token?**

 To get authenticated to use the Dynatrace API, you need a valid API token.
 Access to the API is fine-grained, meaning that you also need the proper permissions assigned to the token.
-In our example we want to automatically install the OneAgent on an ec2 host so we need to create a token with the InstallerDownload permission.
+In our example we want to automatically install the OneAgent on an ec2 host, so we need to create a token with the InstallerDownload permission.

 **When would you create a dynatrace environment API token?**